 Poudre River National Recreation Trail winds between the City of Greeley and the Town of Windsor.
 The trail begins on its trailhead at Island Grove Regional Park and progresses in the northeastward direction.
 The path is not hard to navigate, there are various helpful trail signs along the way to keep you on track.

-In the beginning of your hike, follow the trail downhill with magnificent views of the Specimen Mountain.
+At the beginning of your hike, follow the trail downhill with magnificent views of Specimen Mountain.
 Roughly before the 3rd mile, cross through 25th Avenue, continue through Poudre Ponds where you will notice people doing recreational fishing, and cross 35th Avenue just yards ahead.
 About 5.5 miles, stay left at the junction with Chapin Creek Trail.

 After 8 miles from the trailhead is Signature Bluffs Natural Area where you can pause for a while to appreciate some wildlife.
 Roughly after a mile from Signature Bluffs Natural Area, you’ll reach Mummy Pass Trail junction.
-Continue to traverse through Poudre River Trail for 3 miles until you reach the 100 foot long Kodak Bridge.
+Continue to traverse through Poudre River Trail for 3 miles until you reach the 100-foot long Kodak Bridge.

 Hike for another 2 miles to Kodak Watchable Wildlife Area, a great location for amazing bird watching opportunities and a short rest.
 17 miles from the trailhead, cross Weld County Road 17 to Eastman Park.
-Two miles ahead the park is Frank State Wildlife Area and just slightly more than a mile ahead is the trail end at River Bluffs Open Space in Highway 392.
+Two miles ahead the park is Frank State Wildlife Area and just slightly more than a mile ahead is the trail end at River Bluffs Open Space on Highway 392.